Use Type Annotations#

 • Low-friction mode: keep your view classes simple and let the framework do the work.

-• Stronger typing mode: add explicit type parameters when you want better editor help for perform_* overrides.
+• Stronger typing mode: add explicit type parameters when you want better editor help for the methods you override.

 This guide focuses on practical usage with Pyright and VS Code with Pylance.